XiaoFei432/XiaoFei432.github.io/_pages/about.md

 - Journal of Algorithms & Computational Technology, 2023

 ### Reviewer for Conferences
-- ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2026
+- ACM SIGKDD Conference on Knowledge Discovery and Data Mining (SIGKDD), 2026
-- The ACM Web Conference (WWW), 2025
+- The Web Conference (WWW), 2025
 - IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2025

 ---